Lost & Found Pets

 The Bangor Humane Society contracts with several local towns as their stray holding facility.
 Please see the listing on this page to determine if your town contracts with us.
 If you have found a stray animal and are not sure which shelter your town contracts with, you may use Maine.gov’s handy listing here.
 If you observe a stray animal and need assistance, please call your town office or local police department.
 Please call us before bringing the animal anywhere so we can ensure you are bringing them to the right place.

 If your animal has been brought to BHS as a stray and you are looking to reclaim it, we would be happy to help get your animal back to you!
-If you have your lost pet, please stop by during normal business hours with your State ID or Driver’s License and proof of ownership like vet records or photos.
+If you have your lost pet, please stop by during normal business hours with your State ID or Driver’s License and proof of ownership like vet records, municipal dog registration, etc.

 The Bangor Humane Society charges a boarding fee of $15 per day.
 This fee covers the cost of food, water, and care provided to your animal while they have been with us.
 There is also an impound fee, which varies based on the town the pet was found.
 The impound fee is levied by individual towns.
 Please call us for a full explanation of any reclaim fees.